cinemascience/cinemac/readme.md

     ccmake ../src -DCMAKE_INSTALL_PREFIX=/your/install/prefix
 ````

 Once this is done, you should be able to include and link to the installed library.
-For an example of how to use thi libray, look at the contents of `tests/dbcreate.cxx`.
+For an example of how to use the libray, look at the contents of `tests/dbcreate.cxx`.

 ## testing